tmtsoftware/csw/docs/src/main/services/logging.md

 ## Create LoggingSystem

-In order to start logging you need to start `LoggingSystem` as follows:
+In order to make logging statements appear in your program you need to start `LoggingSystem` as the first thing in your application.
+`LoggingSystem` should be started only once in your application.
+The name used while creating `LoggingSystem` will be used to create the folder and dump all logging files for your application in it.

 Scala
 :   @@snip [LocationServiceExampleClientApp.scala](../../../../examples/src/main/scala/csw/services/location/LocationServiceExampleClientApp.scala) { #create-logging-system }